Get more information about University at Buffalo by clicking links below:

 The UB activities and opportunities for involvement at UB are numerous.
 The school offers excellent facilities for health and wellness, as well as top venues for arts and culture, including The Center for the Arts and Lippes Concert Hall.
 These venues host many concerts and performances by students and faculty, and also attract premier guest artists from around the world.

 The UB school mascot is "Victor E. Bull."

 The UB athletic teams compete in 20 intercollegiate sports at the Division I level, including:

 The University of Buffalo, or SUNY at Buffalo, has three campuses:

 - South Campus (Buffalo, New York)

 More than 10 percent of UB students study abroad, via exchange programs with 65 universities around the globe.

 The "Our Impact" program at SUNY at Buffalo reaches out to the community of the Buffalo Niagara region in a variety of ways.
 The UB is an integral partner in programs that improve the region and enrich the community including involvement in programs for youth, local businesses, housing and healthcare.

 Admission Requirements & Details

-The information regarding admissions below may give an overview of the students UB accepts.
+The information regarding admissions below may give an overview of the students University at Buffalo accepts.
 The details may include admissions application requirements and recommendations, as well as any AP college credits that may be transferred.